If you need to find an obituary for a specific person, there is a good chance that you can find it online. In this post, learn how to find obituaries.

 However, Newspapers.com is not a free source of records.
 After a 7-day free trial, your subscription to the site might cost around $20 per month.

 I have had excellent luck finding old obituaries about my ancestors on Newspapers.com, and have learned some very interesting details about my family tree through this strategy.

 How to find someone’s obituary from years ago

-If you have tried to find the obituary online for free, or using the paid collections, and you have not been able to locate a death notice or article mentioning their passing, you might have to take a trip to the local area where your relative lived.
+If you have tried to find the obituary online for free by name, or using the paid collections, and you have not been able to locate a death notice or article mentioning their passing, you might have to take a trip to the local area where your relative lived.
 Of course, this is not practical for everyone, but if it is an option for you, excellent.

 Try their local library

 Your local library might have collections of old newspapers on microfilm, and the librarian might be able to assist you in using the technology to locate the place in the newspapers where the past obituary might be located.
 Libraries are most likely to have newspapers from the newspapers in that area.

 It is important to consider that obituaries might have been printed in the place where the relative died, where they were born, or where they lived the largest portion of their lives.
 For example, I have noticed that in my family, obituaries were printed in the hometowns of my ancestors in the cases where my relative moved away, presumably to notify people that they may have known while growing up or during high-school.